microbial-pangenomes-lab/panfeed/README.md

 	--no-filter
 By default panfeed filters out all k-mers that have the same presence absence pattern as the gene cluster.
 This option may be activated to include these k-mers.

+	--multiple-files
+Activating this option will generate one set of output files for each gene cluster.

 	-v
-If this option is used, the verbosity of the printed information is increased.
+If this option is used, the verbosity of the displayed information is increased.

 	--version
 Displays the current version of panfeed.